mutkuensert/SafeCallJava/README.md

 SafeCall.get(() -> getSomeObj().getProperty());
 ```

-If **getSomeObj** method returns null, instead of occurence of a NullPointerException, SafeCall::get will return null.
+If **getSomeObj** method returns null, instead of throwing a NullPointerException, SafeCall::get will return null.